-I mentioned on a recent episode of the DenPod (my unscripted podcast) that I really like Lost Temple.
+I really like Lost Temple.
 The maze-like layout manages to make the drab Door Dash concept actually worthwhile, and I like the way each chamber in the maze contains a different obstacle to overcome.
 It’s a very fun, well-designed round that’s constantly changing and keeps you on your toes!

 Why isn’t it higher up the list?
 A valid question!
 And here’s the answer: because it only appears as a finale!
 Lost Temple would make a fantastic round earlier in the game, and restricting it to be only a finale feels almost like a waste of a great concept.